 - Patches of rough or darkly colored skin

 Many people with eczema will purchase over the counter (OTC) creams, lotions and ointments to treat their skin.
 Some of these medications may contain allergenic or irritating ingredients that will exacerbate the eczema.
-For this reason, it’s imperative to consult with a dermatologist prior to using any products on your skin.
+For this reason, it’s imperative to consult with a dermatology provider prior to using any products on your skin.
 At Schweiger Dermatology Group, we specialize in the medical treatment of eczema and will devise a skincare regimen that will safely treat your eczema.
 Our effective eczema medications include topical steroids, topical immunomudulators, antibiotics, antifungal and anti-inflammatory drugs.